metas-mk/100-days-of-code/r2-log.md

 - adding video title from youtube API response
 - adding video thumbnails from youtube API response
 - adding some styling to VideoList and Video item with SemanticUI

+### R2D23 - August 12th, 2019

+#### Communication from child to parent in ReactJS

+For the video player I want to select a VideoItem element.
+This shall show the seleted Video in the new VideoDetail component.
+How shall this be done?

+- App:
+  - state `selectedVideo: video`
+  - props `videos: [videos, ...]`
+  - props `onVideoSelect: () => ()`
+- VideoList
+  - props `video: video`
+  - props `onVideoSelect: () => ()`
+- VideoItem

+Create a new method in App component and pass a reference to that method down to VideoList.
+Further pass the reference down to VideoItem.
+Any time the user clicks a VideoItem we tell VideoItem to call the callback function `onVideoSelect`.
+When it calls the callback it passes in the video that was selected.
+This way it invokes a method in the App component with the video that was clicked on.